filipefilardi/excel-to-json/README.md

 ![exceltojsongif](https://user-images.githubusercontent.com/7308241/42792419-8b0231dc-894b-11e8-8adf-36f5c426e4df.gif)

-In `Search` you can type the keyword identifier to merge your data in one table like the following example.
+In `Search` you can type the keyword identifier to merge your data in one table like the following example and following gif.

 ### Example Sheet 1